sarahshea12/explore-copenhagen/README.md

   * [Technology](#Technology)

 ## Description:
-A React app for discovering useful information in the municipality of Copenhagen, Denmark including bike paths routes, waste basket locations, and libraries on an interactive map.
-Hourly weather information such as humidity, precipitation, cloud coverage, and air temperature are represented dynamically as line graphs and bar charts.
+A React app for discovering useful information in the municipality of Copenhagen, Denmark including bike paths routes, waste basket locations, and libraries gathered from opendata.dk on an interactive map.
+Hourly weather information such as humidity, precipitation, cloud coverage, and air temperature are represented dynamically as line graphs and bar charts based on data from Meteorologisk Institutt.

 ## Installation:
 Clone this repo to your local machine using https://github.com/sarahshea12/expore-copenhagen.git